 Treatment And Health

-How the animal has been treated will factor in their size and their growth rate.
+How the animal has been treated will factor in its size and its growth rate.

 Iguana’s who have been kept in too small of an enclosure can experience stunted growth and not reach their full potential.

-In addition to the size of the enclosure, a lack of proper UV lighting and temperature can have an impact on the health of the iguana and how large and quickly they grow.
+In addition to the size of the enclosure, a lack of proper UV lighting and temperature can impact the health of the iguana and how large and quickly they grow.

 They can see the neglect in the amount of food they are given.